Supernova (Kylie Minogue song): Promotion

 “Supernova” was not released as a single by Disco, but rather with the album's release on 6 November 2020, in digital and physical formats.
 Nonetheless, it achieved some chart success during the album's release week.
 In the United States, it spent one week at number 48 on the Hot Dance/Electronic Songs chart.
 On November 7, she performed the song during her live stream concert Infinite Disco; this version was included in the live releases and DVD of the concert, as well as the repackaged version of Disco: Guest List Edition (2021).
 Additionally, an extended version was included on the remix album Disco: Extended Mixes (2021), which was initially available on vinyl and later through digital and streaming services.

 "Supernova" was featured as a lip-sync song twice on the American reality television show RuPaul's Drag Race.
 It made its debut on the final episode of the first season of RuPaul's Drag Race: UK vs. the World, performed by American drag queen Mo Heart and Irish drag queen Blu Hydrangea; the latter won the lip-sync and overall competition.
 "Supernova" was used again as a lip-sync song on the seventh season of RuPaul's Drag Race All Stars, where it was performed by American drag queens Shea Coulee and Monét X Change.
 Coulee won the lip-sync performance.
-Coulee and X Change's lip-sync was uploaded on YouTube 23 July 2023.
+Coulee and X Change's lip-sync was uploaded on YouTube on 23 July 2023.